huseyiniriss/express-js-mysql-todo-list/README.md

-# React JS Hook Todo list
+# Express JS Todo list
 how to use mysql with express js and pug template

 mysql (select, insert, update, delete)